Gitapedia/AltSO-DUMP-API/README.md

           }
         }
       },
-      "user_record_request_id_4": { // Delete a User record by only defining a "_id" for use with the request record if or "id" for actual identifier.
+      { // Delete a User record by only defining a "_id" for use with the request record if or "id" for actual identifier.
+        "_reference": "user_record_request_id_4",
         "_id": "user_record_request_id_1"
       }
-    }
+    ]
   }
 ]
 ```